What is a threat actor?

 Social engineering

-Phishing is one form of social engineering, a class of attacks and tactics that exploit feelings of fear, or urgency to manipulate people into making other mistakes that compromise their personal or organizational assets or security.
-Social engineering can be as simple as leaving a malware-infected USB drive where someone will find it (because 'hey, free USB drive!'), or as complex as spending months to cultivate long-distance romantic relationship with the victim in order to bilk them out plane fare for the can 'finally meet.'
+Phishing is one form of social engineering, a class of attacks and tactics that exploit feelings of fear or urgency to manipulate people into making other mistakes that compromise their personal or organizational assets or security.
+Social engineering can be as simple as leaving a malware-infected USB drive where someone will find it (because "hey, free USB drive!"), or as complex as spending months cultivating a long-distance romantic relationship with the victim in order to bilk them out of plane fare so they can "finally meet".

 Learn more about social engineering